-After you've had a tooth extraction, infection is always a possibility.
+A tooth extraction infection is always a possibility after you have had a tooth removed.
 Sometimes people call it a dry socket.
 But they are NOT the same thing.
-Most folks who think they have a tooth extraction infection actually have a dry socket.
+Most folks who think they have a "tooth extraction infection" actually have a dry socket.

 Without a blood clot, the walls of the socket are basically exposed bone.

 An empty socket will also trap bits of food.

 What a drag!
 You get a tooth pulled because it's causing a problem, and you still end up with pain!